enonic/cli-enonic/INSTALL.md

 ## Releasing a new version

+1. Create an issue to release a new version
+1. Create a new git-branch linked to the issue
 1. Ensure [release notes](docs%2Freleases.adoc) are updated (for a feature release)
 1. Change value of `:xp_version:` variable in the [variables file](docs%2variables.adoc) to `X.Y.Z` (version of the upcoming release)
-1. Commit all the uncommitted changes.
-Make sure HEAD is not in dirty state (no uncommitted changes).
+1. Commit all the uncommitted changes in the release issue branch.
+Make sure HEAD is not in dirty state (no uncommitted changes)
+1. Create a PR with the changes and assign it to another developer for approval

+After the PR is approved and merged:
 1. Run `git tag vX.Y.Z`
 1. Run `git push origin vX.Y.Z` to trigger the release via Github actions.